HOW DO PELVIC MUSCLES GET WEAK?

 WHEN SHOULD I EXPECT IMPROVEMENT IN MY SYMPTOMS?

 It takes from six to twelve weeks for most women to notice a change in urine loss.
-Remember, if you do the exercises regularly you could cure yourself and avoid surgery!

 HOW LONG DO I HAVE TO DO THE EXERCISES?